Elbow Arthritis: Causes, Symptoms, and Private Treatment

 • Splinting or Bracing: Wearing a brace or splint can help support the elbow and reduce pain, particularly during activities or at night.

 • Cortisone Injections: Injecting corticosteroids directly into the joint can provide temporary pain relief and reduce inflammation.
+Read more about benefits and risks of cortisone injection.

 Surgical Treatments: